 01 of 07

-Each suite is designed to be a home away from home, including one or two bedrooms separated by a door from the living space and—joy!—a full kitchen.
+Each suite at the Hyatt House is designed to be a home away from home, including one or two bedrooms separated by a door from the living space and—joy!—a full kitchen.
 Most locations offer a grocery delivery service, too.
 All locations have a pool.

-You'll find a Hyatt House internationally, with 330 total locations, and in places in the U.S. where families like to vacation such as Boulder, Colorado, San Diego-Carlsbad, California, and Anaheim, California.
+You'll find a Hyatt House internationally, with more than 100 total locations, and in places in the United States where families like to vacation such as Boulder, Colorado; San Diego–Carlsbad, California; and Anaheim, California.

 02 of 07

-The Residence Inn has 700 locations around the world including some family vacation destinations like Park City, Utah; Tucson, Arizona; and Virginia Beach, Virginia.
+The Residence Inn has 700 locations around the world including some family vacation destinations such as Salt Lake City, Utah; Tucson, Arizona; and Virginia Beach, Virginia.

 03 of 07

 Homewood Suites provides spacious suites (typically with a door separating the bedroom and living area) and have full kitchens.
 Guests can take advantage of the free breakfast and evening social with snacks and drinks.
-Free WiFi is available.
+Free Wi-Fi is also available.

-Homewood Suites has over 300 locations in the U.S. and Canada including Anaheim, California and Charleston, South Carolina.
+Homewood Suites has more than 350 locations in the United States and Canada including Anaheim, California, and Charleston, South Carolina.

 04 of 07